Mystical

 02

-What does it mean if I dream about colors repeatedly?
+What does it mean if I dream about colors in dreams repeatedly?

-Repeated dreams about colors may indicate unresolved emotions or themes in your life, suggesting that your subconscious is urging you to pay attention to these aspects.
+Recurring color dreams may point to unresolved emotions or themes in your life, urging you to explore these areas more deeply.

 Private.
 Gentle.
 No fear-based interpretation.